uriel1998/mpdq/README_v2.md

 `mpdq` is meant to be run in the background.
 Because you define the hostname, it does *not* have to be on the same machine running MPD.

+`mpdq` logs what songs it has played, and will not repeat the same song during the time specified in `mpdq.ini`.

 ## 7. TODO

+* Make the ini look like an ini